 Our objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial report.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in

 An association of independent rms in Australia and New Zealand and a member of UHY International, a network of independent accounting and consulting rms.

-UHY Haines Norton-ABN 37 223 967 491 SABN 0447 1611 Liability is limited by a scheme approved under Professional Standards Legislation.
+UHY Haines Norton-ABN 37 223 967 491 SABN 0447 1611

+Liability is limited by a scheme approved under Professional Standards Legislation.